-A helpful study was conducted in 2002 and in 2008 found out a lot about an Autism Service Dogs and parents, and these results can give you a good idea of what to expect (even if it's not an Autism Service Dog, but another kind of Service Dog that you're getting).
+A helpful study found out a lot about an Autism Service Dogs and parents, and these results can give you a good idea of what to expect (even if it's not an Autism Service Dog, but another kind of Service Dog that you're getting).

-While we recommend that, for the first six months "all good things come from the handler," in the long run, often a Service Dog isn't just for the handler - it often also serves as a calm and obedient family dog, helping the entire family deal with stress.
-Family and friends also go through so much when trying to help, and this responsibility is a significant hardship on the community.
+While we recommend that, for the first six months "all good things come from the handler," in the long run, often a Service Dog isn't just for the handler—the Service Dog often also serves as a calm and obedient family dog, helping the entire family deal with stress.
+Families experience a lot of stress when caretaking for a child with special needs, and this responsibility is a significant hardship on them.
 Thus:

 - Parents and siblings need comfort and an outlet for their stress.

-- Having a loving Service Dog in the family helps because the dog can lend a sympathetic ear to the family (when they want to talk to the dog), and and to dog can be there for each member of the family to cuddle, play, and exercise with.
+- Having a loving Service Dog in the family helps because the dog can lend a sympathetic ear to the family (when they want to talk to the dog), and the dog can be there for each member of the family to cuddle, play, and exercise with.

 - Even if the family decides that the dog should only interact with the handler (and not the rest of the family) for the long-term, caregivers are comforted to know that they have a tool available at all times to help with their charge.